 Discuss the reasons, including any underlying causes for the employee’s absence.

-Explain how the employee’s attendance has been assessed as unacceptable and the effect on teaching and learning, service delivery and colleagues.
+Explain how the employee’s attendance has triggered the meeting and the effect on teaching and learning, service delivery and colleagues.

 Review the results of the informal procedure, including any measures taken to support the employee so far.
 Include any reasonable adjustments if appropriate, any work related issues and consider the content of any medical reports and advice received.